omrastogi/omrastogi/Readme.md

-# Hi there, I'm Om Rastogi 👋
+# Hi there, I'm Om 👋

 ## I'm working as a Research Engineer